ZiyuZhang/ziyuzhang.github.io/index.md

 * Birational geometry of moduli spaces of sheaves on K3 surfaces via stability conditions,
 University of Chemnitz, March 2017.
 * Holomorphic symplectic manifolds among Bridgeland moduli spaces,
-Workshop on Fano varieties and Calabi-Yau varieties, Kobe University, Japan, January 2017.
+Workshop on Fano varieties and Calabi-Yau varieties,
+Kobe University, January 2017.
 * Moduli spaces of sheaves on K3 surfaces and Bridgeland stability conditions,
 University of Copenhagen, December 2016.
 * Moduli spaces of sheaves on K3 surfaces and Bridgeland stability conditions,